spookieoli/VreeDB/README.md

-# VectoriaDB
+# VreeDB
 A simple, fast, no dependency, Go powered Vector Database

-VectoriaDB is a database project written in Go.
+VreeDB is a database project written in Go.
 It uses a k-d tree data structure for efficient search of nearest neighbors in a multi-dimensional space.

 ## Features